Annemarie, Duchess of Parma

-Annemarie worked as a television journalist, specializing in European politics, for the Dutch station NOS Journaal.
-In 2011, she authored the book De smaak van macht, which focused on the lives of five former Dutch prime ministers.
-In 2019, Annemarie left journalism and became the first woman to make partner at the consulting firm Ward Howell International.

 Early life and family

 Annemarie was born on 18 December 1977 in The Hague to Hans Gualthérie van Weezel and Gerarda Gezina Jolande "Ank" de Visser.
 She has an elder brother and a younger sister.
 Her father is a Christian Democratic politician and diplomat who has served in the House of Representatives of the Netherlands, as a member of the European Council.
 He also served as the Dutch Ambassador to Luxembourg.
-She is the granddaughter of Jan Gualthérie de Weezel, who was the head of The Hague police and a member of the Dutch Resistance during World War II.
+Her grandfather, Jan Gualthérie de Weezel was the head of The Hague police and a member of the Dutch Resistance during World War II.
 Through her great-grandmother, Cecilia Louise Boissevain, she is a descendent of the patrician Boissevain family.
-Annemarie is also a great-great-great-granddaughter of George Nugent, 1st Marquess of Westmeath.
+Annemarie is also a great-great-great-granddaughter of George Nugent, 1st Marquess of Westmeath, through his illegitimate daughter Cecilia Henrietta Catherine Nugent.

 Education and career

 Annemarie attended Gymnasium Haganum from 1990 to 1992, before transferring to the Lycée international des Pontonniers in Strasbourg, obtaining a French baccalaureate in 1995.
 She studied corporate communication at James Madison University in the United States from 1995 to 1996 before completing law school at Utrecht University in 2002.
 She also completed a master's degree in media studies at the University of Groningen in 2003 and studied law at the Sydney Law School and Chinese business law at East China University of Political Science and Law.

 After completing her studies, she worked as a parliamentary journalist in The Hague and in Brussels for NOS Journaal.
 She specialized in European politics and authored a book about five former Prime Ministers of the Netherlands in 2011 titled De smaak van macht.
 In her book, she interviewed Piet de Jong, Dries van Agt, Ruud Lubbers, Wim Kok, and Jan Peter Balkenende about their time in office.

 In June 2019, Annemarie left her job as a journalist and began working as a recruiter for the consulting firm Ward Howell International in Amsterdam in October 2019.
 She became the first woman partner at Ward Howell International in 2019.
 She advises companies on diversity and inclusion, as well as female leadership.
 Annemarie is a member of the Leading Executives Advancing Diversity Network.